pymupdf/PyMuPDF/docs/page.rst

          * The stamp's text and its border line will automatically be sized and be put horizontally and vertically centered in the given rectangle. :attr:`Annot.rect` is automatically calculated to fit the given **width** and will usually be smaller than this parameter.
          * The font chosen is "Times Bold" and the text will be upper case.
-         * The appearance can be changed using :meth:`Annot.setOpacity` and by setting the "stroke" color (no "fill" color supported).
+         * The appearance can be changed using :meth:`Annot.set_opacity` and by setting the "stroke" color (no "fill" color supported).
          * This can be used to create watermark images: on a temporary PDF page create a stamp annotation with a low opacity value, make a pixmap from it with *alpha=True* (and potentially also rotate it), discard the temporary PDF page and use the pixmap with :meth:`insert_image` for your target PDF.